Key Ideas

 While you can lose power in any season or weather phenomenon, winter weather poses unique challenges and risks you must consider when preparing for the season.
 When staying healthy and safe is everyone's top priority, you can better tailor your strategies by understanding how winter conditions impact your home and power, including:

-- Weather conditions: Wind, ice and snow can create various challenges and threats.
+- Weather conditions: Wind, ice, and snow can create various challenges and threats.
 Powerful winds can knock over trees and branches onto power lines while pushing cold air into your home through cracks.
 Heavy snowfall can build up on rooftops and become too heavy, threatening to cave in.
 Further, ice can grow on pipes and cause them to burst.
-The proper precautions and preparations can decrease the impact of winter weather on your home.
+The proper precautions and preparations can mitigate the impact of winter weather on your home.

 - Home conditions: When the power goes out, you will lose all heating and electricity.
 To carry out daily tasks, you will have to find alternative sources of light and heat.
 You have the most control over your home.
 How you prepare and stock your house can determine the impact of power outages and winter storms on your family.
-When winter weather can cause power outages and damages, maintenance like caulking cracks and investing in generators are essential for keeping your home and family safe.
+When winter weather can cause power outages and damage, maintenance like caulking cracks and investing in generators is essential for keeping your home and family safe.

 As winter storms become more present on weather forecasts, you can implement strategies to keep your family safe and warm until spring.